lmfit/lmfit-py/doc/installation.rst

 LMFIT was originally written by Matthew Newville.
 Substantial code and documentation improvements, especially for improved estimates of confidence intervals was provided by Till Stensitzki.
-The implemenation of parameter bounds as described in the MINUIT documentation is taken from Jonathan
+The implementation of parameter bounds as described in the MINUIT documentation is taken from Jonathan
 J. Helmus' leastsqbound code, with permission.
 Many valuable suggestions for improvements have come from Christoph Deil.
 The code obviously depends